Advocacy Director

 The Opportunity

 The Advocacy Director is a member of the senior leadership team and reports to the Executive Director.
-The Advocacy Director will also collaborate closely with the Deputy Director, Legal Director, Communications Director, Development Director, or others, and will participate in organizational planning, setting priorities, and managing the Advocacy Team’s budget.
+This position requires close collaboration with the legal department.
+Director will also collaborate closely with the Deputy Director, Legal Director, Communications Director, Development Director, or others, and will participate in organizational planning, setting priorities, and managing the Advocacy Team’s budget.

 Responsibilities